wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-plan-upgrade/includes/user-pilot.md

 After your pilot is complete, it’s time to gather all feedback surveys, final network stats, and support tickets for analysis against your goals and determine whether you’ll implement your go-forward plan.
 You might find that your organization is ready for a broad deployment.
 Or you may want to extend your pilot to more users or revisit the pilot at a later date after any concerns have been mitigated.
 Remember that your pilot is a great way to predict technical and user outcomes in a controlled environment; be thoughtful about jumping ahead too quickly.

-If your results indicate that your pilot goals have been met, you should be ready to proceed with the next phase of your rollout.
+If the results meet your pilot goals, proceed with the next phase of your rollout.
 If your results indicate that your pilot didn’t achieve the outcomes you wanted, take time to make the appropriate adjustments to your plan and revisit your pilot.

 ## Learn more